College of the Arts and Media Diversity, Equity, and Inclusion Courses

 Our commitment to diversity goes beyond mere words – it is deeply ingrained in our curriculum, faculty, and student body.
 We understand that a diverse community fosters creativity, innovation, and critical thinking, which are essential skills for success in today's interconnected world.

 Examines how photography affirms identity, power, and social status.
 Covers representation of marginalized groups, such as indigenous people, women, and members of the LGBTQ community.
-Open to all majors; no prerequisites.
+Credit may not be earned in more than one of these courses.
+(University Program Group IV-A: Studies in Discrimination)

 ART 382 Gender and Art